 Below the circle are three grey dots, indicating that there are more analysis pages.
-Clicking the second grey dot
+Clicking the second grey dot shows a summary of all possible detections, a percentage of certainty and a timestamp of the last analyzed message.

 The third grey dot shows all the details of the source of the images; ComBricks name, IP address and module slot number.